-Naturally, word of mouth is the aim of any PR stunt, with many big brands using the approach as an alternative to expensive digital ads.
+Word of mouth is the aim of any PR stunt, with many big brands using the approach as an alternative to expensive digital ads and large-scale marketing campaigns.

 Carlsberg has a history of creating cool and clever marketing campaigns.
 Its response to Protein World’s controversial ‘Beach Body Ready’ campaign – which asked consumers if they were ‘beer body ready’ – is definitely worth a mention.